9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ("foo/","bar")
 ```

-If we didn\'t remember (or know enough) to remove that slash, we\'d
+If we didn't remember (or know enough) to remove that slash, we'd
 recurse endlessly in `namesMatching`, because of the following behaviour
 of `splitFileName`.